-ESL Stakeholders – Who Are They and Why Do They Matter?< Back to the TEFL News
+ESL Stakeholders – Who Are They and Why Do They Matter?By Camille Turner

 In education, the term “stakeholder” refers to anyone who is invested in the welfare and success of a school and its students.
 Knowing who your stakeholders are, especially when teaching young learners or teens, and how to build good relationships with them is vital to your success as a teacher.
 Let’s dive deeper into ESL stakeholders to help you foster a positive teaching experience with your colleagues and supervisor and have happy students, satisfied parents, and more career opportunities down the road.